 - b.
 The public right of pedestrian use established thereunder shall be enforceable by the City of Bellevue, and the City shall have full rights of pedestrian access to and use of the Grand Connection and/or Major Public Open Space property for purposes of enforcing the rights of the public under this agreement; - c.
 The obligations under the agreement shall run with the land; - d.
-The owner shall design and construct the Grand Connection and/or Major Public Open Space within such property in accordance with the requirements of this section; - The agreement shall be recorded with the King County Recorder's Office (or its successor agency) and provided to the Director; - f.
+The owner shall design and construct the Grand Connection and/or Major Public Open Space within such property in accordance with the requirements of this section; - e.
+The agreement shall be recorded with the King County Recorder's Office (or its successor agency) and provided to the Director; - f.
 The owner shall maintain the portion of the Grand Connection and/or Major Public Open Space located on their property and keep the same in good repair; - g.
 No modifications may be made to the Grand Connection and/or Major Public Open Space without approval of the City in accordance with subsection B.4 and C.4 of this section; - h.
-The alignment of any such portion of the Grand Connection and/or Major Public Open Space established by legal agreement may be modified or terminated by the property owner and the City if the alignment of that portion of the Grand Connection and/or Major Public Open Space changes pursuant to subsection B.4 or C.4 of this section; - i.
-The owner may adopt reasonable rules and regulations for use of the owner's portion of the Grand Connection and/or Major Public Open Space; provided, that the same shall not be inconsistent with the requirements, including but not limited to the public access requirements, of this section; and - j.
+The alignment of any such portion of the Grand Connection and/or Major Public Open Space established by legal agreement may be modified or terminated by the property owner and the City if the alignment of that portion of the Grand Connection and/or Major Public Open Space changes pursuant to subsection B.4 or C.4 of this section; - The owner may adopt reasonable rules and regulations for use of the owner's portion of the Grand Connection and/or Major Public Open Space; provided, that the same shall not be inconsistent with the requirements, including but not limited to the public access requirements, of this section; and - j.
 Any other terms and conditions that the owner(s) and the City agree to. - 3.
 Hours.
 The Grand Connection and Major Public Open Spaces, with the exception of the Downtown Park, shall be open to the public 24 hours per day.
-Temporary closures will be allowed as necessary for maintenance purposes. - Operations.
+Temporary closures will be allowed as necessary for maintenance purposes. - 4.
+Operations.
 Temporary furnishings for businesses located within the Grand Connection and/or Major Public Open Spaces shall be removed when businesses are closed. - 5.
 Development Rights.
 Space above and beneath the area to be devoted to the Grand Connection or a Major Public Open Space may be developed by the property owner so long as that development is not in conflict with any established pedestrian use of and access to the Grand Connection and/or Major Public Open Space as required by subsection A.2 of this section.
-There shall be sufficient depth below and above the area devoted to the Grand Connection and/or Major Public Open Space to accommodate landscaping and other project elements such as lighting and freestanding weather protection.
+There shall be sufficient depth below and above the area devoted to the Grand Connection and/or Major Public Open Space to accommodate landscaping and other project elements such as lighting and freestanding weather protection. - B. Grand Connection. - 1.
+Purpose.
+The Grand Connection is intended to serve and facilitate as a focus for pedestrian use. - 2.
+Where required.